Wolfsonian–FIU: History

-The Wolfsonian was the first public building to have air conditioning installed.

 Locations

 The Wolfsonian is considered one of the seven campuses of FIU.

 Its facilities consist of the main building at 1001 Washington Avenue, the former Washington Storage Company building.
-The lower three floors of the structure were originally constructed by the architectural firm of Robertson & Patterson in the Spanish Renaissance style in 1926, then the popular choice for structures in South Florida, largely due to the region's long and well-known Spanish colonial heritage.
+The lower three floors of the structure were originally constructed by the architectural firm of Robertson & Patterson in the Spanish Renaissance style in 1927, then the popular choice for structures in South Florida, largely due to the region's long and well-known Spanish colonial heritage.
 Two floors were added by architect Robert M. Little in 1936.
 The building retained its five-floor configuration until 1986, when Mitchell Wolfson Jr. bought it.

 The storage facility was designed with a tall ground floor space and large main entry to accommodate cars.
 It was envisioned that automobiles carrying large pieces of furniture would drive through the main gate into what is now the lobby, where their contents would be unloaded and placed in a freight elevator (the first in Miami Beach and still in operation) which would take the large items to the storage levels on the upper floors.
 There was no storage space on the ground floor in order to protect the items in storage from potential flooding during rainstorms and especially hurricanes.
 The building contains thick concrete walls in order to maintain a cool, constant temperature and to keep out humidity.
 It was principally used by wealthy northerners from New York, Philadelphia, Boston, and other major cities who maintained winter vacation homes in Miami and, before the days of air-conditioning, needed space to store their home furnishings during the summer to protect them from the hot and humid Florida weather.